aiman88/IFPWAFCAD1/README.md

-This JAVA Web Apppplication using GlassFish Web Server
+This JAVA Web Application using GlassFish Web Server

 This Application connect to My-SQL